BIO

 • Education

-• Master of Arts in Museum Studies, CUNY School of Professional Studies in partnership with the NY Historical Society, NY, NY.
-(Class of 2024)
+• Master of Arts in Museum Studies, CUNY School of Professional Studies in partnership with the NY Historical, NY, NY.
+2024

-• Bachelor of Arts, Fine Arts Major, Puerto Rican Studies Minor, CUNY Queens College, Queens, NY
+• Bachelor of Arts, Fine Arts Major, CUNY Queens College, Queens, NY

 • Recent Exhibitions